website by vektor

 The additional water in wet dog food is also a great bonus if you struggle getting your dog to drink enough water.

 Is a wet food diet bad for my dog's teeth?

-It's a common misconception that dry food can be better for your dog's teeth.
-Whilst it's true the crunch from dry food can help with dental care, you should never rely on your dog's food alone to keep their teeth in shape.
-After all, you wouldn't substitute brushing your teeth with a bowl of dry cereal no matter how healthy it was would you?
+It’s a common misconception that you must feed dry food to cater to your dog’s teeth.
+Whilst it’s true the crunch from dry food can help with dental care, you should never rely on your dog’s food alone to keep their teeth in shape.
+After all, you wouldn’t substitute brushing your teeth with a bowl of dry cereal no matter how healthy it was would you?

-So long as your dog gets to chew on a healthy dental stick frequently, has the occasional raw (dog friendly) bone to chew and you're keeping an eye on their teeth and getting the doggy toothbrush and toothpaste out when needed, there's no need to worry about their wet food diet.
+So long as your dog gets to gnaw on a healthy dental chew frequently, has the occasional raw (dog friendly) bone to chomp on and you’re keeping an eye on their teeth and getting the doggy toothbrush and toothpaste out when needed, there’s no need to worry about their wet food diet.

 Items 1-24 of 100